Class AbstractDelegate<C extends JComponent>

 setSize

-As a delegate to the underlying component, you can use this method to conveniently set the size of the component.
 This method returns the delegate itself, so you can chain calls to this method.
 The size is used by the layout manager to determine the size of the component.See

 Component.setSize(Dimension)for more information.- Parameters:

-size- The size of the component.- Returns:
+size- The size of the component in developer pixels (not scaled for high DPI).- Returns:

 - The delegate itself.